Q: Why replace the existing bridge?

 Q: When will the new bridge be constructed?

-A: Construction is tentatively planned to take place between 2023‐2024.* Year 1 would include construction of bridge supports (abutments and piers), and Year 2 would include construction of the bridge and roadway.
+A: Construction is tentatively planned to take place between 2028 and 2029.* Year 1 would include construction of bridge supports (abutments and piers), and Year 2 would include construction of the bridge and roadway.

 *Subject to funding availability

-Please click here to see the Project Fact Sheet for additional project information.
+See the Project Fact Sheet for additional information.